ofirsomech/crawling-nestjs/README.md

 - links: An array of objects containing information about each link.
 - stylesheets: An array of objects containing information about each stylesheet.
 - scripts: An array of objects containing information about each script.

+## Configuration

+The application uses an AppConfigService to manage configuration.
+By default, the application uses the values in the .env file to set configuration variables.
+If you need to override any of these variables, you can create a .env.local file and set the values there.

+## Logging

+The application uses an AppLogger to log information.
+By default, logs are written to the console.
+If you need to write logs to a file or another destination, you can modify the AppLogger class to suit your needs.

 ## API Version and Tags